Device-Management-System/backend/README.md

 Will re-run the migrations and seeds in the developement environment.<br>

+### `yarn staging`

+Will re-run the migrations and seeds in the staging environment.<br>

 ### `yarn heroku`

-Will re-run the migrations and seeds in the production or staging environment.<br>
+Will re-run the migrations and seeds in the production environment.<br>

 ## Authors